mspnp/cloud-design-patterns/docs/valet-key.md

 ![Figure 1 - Overview of the pattern](images/valet-key-pattern.png)

-It's also possible to configure a key that has other dependencies, such as the scope of the location <<RBC: Scope "of" the location or scope "or" the location?
-If it's "scope of," is there a simpler way to say this?
-Maybe "data range" or something?>> of the data.
+It's also possible to configure a key that has other dependencies, such as the scope of the data.
 For example, depending on the data store capabilities, the key can specify a complete table in a data store, or only specific rows in a table.
 In cloud storage systems the key can specify a container, or just a specific item within a container.

 The key can also be invalidated by the application.
 This is a useful approach if the client notifies the server that the data transfer operation is complete.
 The server can then invalidate that key to prevent further.